 FOR PLAYERS BORN IN 2012 & 2013

 This Spring the Development Academy offers group classes on Monday, Tuesday, Wednesday, Thursday, Friday afternoons, and Saturday mornings.
-Our KINGS Developmental Academy (Kicking Is Not Good Soccer), Is for kids of ALL levels.
+Our KINGS Developmental Academy (Kicking Is Not Good Soccer) is for kids of ALL competitive levels.

 Our program is designed to give beginners the solid fundamentals they will need to progress and develop a love of the sport and is also challenging for advanced players.
 This all takes place in a positive, active and fun environment.

-The Spring season begins Monday, April 3 and ends Saturday, June 17.
+The Winter season begins Monday, April 2 and ends Saturday, June 16.

 Monday - Dwight School - 5:30 PM 6:45 PM - 108th and 1st Avenue (INDOOR GYM)

 Wednesday - Dwight School - 5:30 PM 6:45 PM - 108th and 1st Avenue (INDOOR GYM)

 Friday - Marx Field - 4:00 PM -5:15 PM - 97th and 2nd (TURF FIELD)

 PS 145 - 9:30 AM-10:45 AM - 150 West 105th Street (INDOOR GYM) (SESSION CLOSED ENROLLMENT FULL)

 Sunday - PS 145 - 8:00 AM - 9:00 AM - 150 West 105th Street (INDOOR GYM)

 Sunday - PS 145 - 9:00 AM-10:00 AM - 150 West 105th Street (INDOOR GYM)